0

 Winter Growing Tips

 • Plan small succession plantings of winter harvest crops like kale, bok choy, carrots, turnips and other root vegetables to stagger your harvest throughout the coldest months.
+Using a Jang seeder for succession planting can make this process faster and easier.

 • Know the likely frost dates for your area and keep an eye out for unseasonably cold nights.